kalyanibandi-04/E-Commerce/README.md

 ---

 ### Admin Panel
 The admin panel allows administrators to view and manage users and items.
-It also has two tabs: "Control Users" and "Control Items" to easily view and manage.
+It also has two tabs: "Control Users" and "Control Items" to easily view and manages.
   * Username: admin
   * Password: admin